-The curtilage of a listed building is the area of land associated with the main house and ancillary buildings, and, in the case of houses, used for the comfortable enjoyment of that house.
+The curtilage of a listed building is the area of land associated with the main property and ancillary buildings, and, in the case of houses, used for the comfortable enjoyment of that house.

+Curtilage should not be confused with setting.
 An assessment of the extent of a curtilage is based on the physical layout, pattern of ownership and the past or present use and function of the various buildings.

-Coach-houses, doocots, mews/stable courts, walled gardens, lodges, boundary walls, garden ornaments and gates are part of the curtilage and treated as part of the listed building even if not individually listed.
+For example, coach houses, doocots, mews/stable courts, walled gardens, lodges, boundary walls, garden ornaments and gates are part of the curtilage and treated as part of the listed building even if not individually listed.